rh-ssa-demos/agentic-ai-enabled-ran/steps-to-run-on-openshift.md

 - OpenShift AI
 - Kafka

-## 3. Create the Working Namespace
+## 3. Create the working namespace

 This namespace will be used to deploy all components related to the demo: